Soumit-Santra/Port-Scanner/README.md

 ---

-*Remember: With great power comes great responsibility.
+*With great power comes great responsibility.
 Use this tool ethically and legally.*